Skip to content

 To import a workflow, from the left menu, navigate to Workflows > Workflow.

-On the top left of the page, click on New workflow to see the different import options.
+Then at the top, click on New workflow to see the different import options.

 Workflows can be imported from various sources or created from scratch